ChicagoTenants/chicagotenants.org/README.md

 - Inside the file, `language-name: Español` sets the language's display name as `Español`.
 - `language-code: es_LA` helps search engines recognize the page's language.
 - `translated-site-name` and `translated-site-description` show up in search results.
-- The list of languages is automatically populated by the files inside  `_translations`.
+- The list of languages at the top of the website is automatically populated by the files inside  `_translations`.